 2019-2020 Graziadio Academic Catalog [ARCHIVED CATALOG]

-The BSM program has set the following educational objectives:
+The program has the following learning outcomes:

 Global Business Intensive Courses

 Two units of credit may be earned by attending one of the Global Business Intensive courses offered at locations in Asia, Europe, Latin America, the Caribbean, and North America.
 These are short-term intensive courses which students take during trimester breaks.

 Students may spend a trimester abroad as a full-time student at one of the Graziadio School international partner business schools.
 Upon approval by the appropriate academic discipline(s), up to 12 units of course work of comparable scope and content may be taken at the international partner school to satisfy elective requirements.
 Students will enroll at the Graziadio School in the appropriate number of PGBS Study Abroad course units.
 When the courses are completed at the international partner university, their course designation will be added to the enrollment record so that they will appear on the student’s transcript.
 These courses will be graded credit or no credit only.

 Students are responsible for all synchronous or asynchronous instruction.
 Live (synchronous) sessions are required instructional elements of every online class, and real-time attendance and engagement is expected of students on a consistent basis.
 To ensure the fulfillment of all course objectives and deliverables, faculty may require attendance at certain live sessions without exception.
 In cases where an absence from a session has been approved by the instructor, the student will be assigned work to demonstrate mastery of the required content.
 Failure to complete this work will impact a student’s grade.

 Standards and Measurements of Achievement for Online MBA Students